-To this end, it contains the overall Dissemination and Communication Strategy of the PARITY project, the detailed Dissemination and Communication implementation Plan, the details about the activities carried out until now and the progress towards the specified dissemination and communication targets of the project.
+To this end, it contains the overall Dissemination and Communication Strategy of the PARITY project, the updated Dissemination and Communication implementation Plan, the details about the activities carried out up to September 2020 (month 12 of the project) and the progress towards the specified dissemination and communication targets.

-More in detail, the general definitions of the dissemination and communication concepts are provided, in order to clarify the distinction between those two terms and set up a comprehensive dissemination and communication plan.
-Following that, the target groups enrolment in dissemination and communication activities are identified for the target audiences of the project.
-In addition, the timeline that needs to be followed, according to the project needs, is presented and the target messages and communication channels definitions and descriptions are given.
-Moreover, the activities that should take place are identified and the channels that will be used for dissemination events are presented along with the dissemination material of the project.
+More in detail, the general definitions of the dissemination and communication concepts are provided, as in the first version of the dissemination and communication plan, in order to clarify the distinction between those two terms and set up a comprehensive plan.
+Following that, the target groups' enrolment in dissemination and communication activities are identified for the target audiences of the project.
+In addition, the updated timeline that needs to be followed according to the project needs and the assessment of the performed actions, is presented.
+Then the target messages and communication channels definitions and descriptions are given, as in the first version of this report.
+Moreover, the updated activities that should take place are identified and the channels that will be used for dissemination events are presented along with the dissemination material of the project.

-The presented in this report activities will be evaluated constantly towards the specified Key Performance Indicators and should reach the semi-annual targets and milestones as identified.
+The presented in this report activities are and will be evaluated constantly towards the specified Key Performance Indicators and should reach the semi-annual targets and milestones as identified.
 This procedure will provide the opportunity to securely reach the final dissemination and communication targets of the project and support the raising of public awareness for the project results.